-I had the privilege of taking an undergrad course entitled Sound Culture (taught by Tim Hecker and Ryan Diduck) at McGill University.
+I had the privilege of taking an undergrad class in 2011 entitled Sound Culture (taught by Tim Hecker and Ryan Diduck) at McGill University.
 This was my final paper drawing together many of the topics covered over the course of the semester.
 It is not perfect nor is it exhaustive, but I had an absolute blast learning this material and I hope that it shows in my writing.

 It is important to note that we cannot talk about the modern ear without alluding to the incredible changes which were brought upon aurality in the twentieth century — the effects of modernity as we know it.
 During this paradigm shift brought on by industrialization and secularization, “the world seemed to be more encumbered with sound than ever before, so that the ear had to do active duty as bodyguard, herald, explorer, and confidant.
 But because it was on constant guard duty, because it was charged with announcing the arrival of the most unpleasant along with the most welcome sounds, because it had to be attentive to new sounds while cognizant of the old, and because it had to be as alert to a whisper or an infant’s whimper as to an incoming shell or a speeding motorcycle, the modern ear was perpetually in danger of being overtaxed” (Schwartz 2003: 493).
 As a result, listening and hearing can be thought of as the interchangeable tools with which the ear learns to adapt to and fulfill its many duties.
 These two basic functions of the ear, however, are often conceived of as separate processes.
 Listening, which “had been supposed to be selective and willful, had long been contrasted with hearing, which was supposed to be indiscriminate and automatic” (Schwartz 2003: 488).
 According to these definitions, then, listening is understood as a practice of critical and active discernment while hearing is understood as a practice of receptive and passive consumption.
 But what happens when listening is engaged as a routine?
 Through rote learning and repetition, listening can just as easily become an automatic and non-selective process.
 On the other hand, the common notion of “hearing something” often indicates an alertness to foreign sounds within a given environment.
 How can one hear something first without actively engaging with it?